 The Alexander Technique

 The Alexander Technique teaches the student to become kinesthetically aware of faulty movement patterns that cause tension and pain.
-A lesson analyses the students habitual pattern and offer verbal and hands-on guidance to redirect the body.
-An amazingly enlightening experience.
+A lesson analyzes the student's habitual pattern and offer verbal and hands-on guidance to redirect the body.
+The Alexander Technique is an amazingly enlightening experience.

-I studied The Alexander Technique with Alan Katz and Joel Kendall in New York City and quickly opened a vital practice on 5th Avenue in Manhattan.
-My favorite lesson is one on one and concludes with table work.
+I studied The Alexander Technique with Alan Katz and Joel Kendall in New York City and quickly opened a practice on 5th Avenue in Manhattan.
+My favorite offering is to work one on one with a client concluding with table work.

 Simonson Technique, created and developed by master teacher Lynn Simonson, is an organic approach to movement that prepares the body to dance in a way that is anatomically intelligent and somatically aware.